dbrgn/embedded-hal-mock/README.md

 - [x] Transactional SPI implementation
 - [x] No-op Delay implementation

+Pull requests for more mock implementations are welcome! :)

 ## no\_std

 Currently this crate is not `no_std`.
 If you think this is important, let me